Can better information delivery help low-income countries escape the vicious circle of meager resources, leaky systems and poor public services?

 |Country: Sierra Leone | Researchers: Ryan Sheely|

-We will design, implement, and evaluate a set of information-gathering protocols that use text message technology to provide a system of support to village-level child protection volunteers that is both sustainable and scalable in Sierra Leone's context of weak transportation infrastructure and state capacity.
+We will design, implement, and evaluate a set of information-gathering protocols that use text message technology to provide a system of support to village-level child protection volunteers, and that is both sustainable and scalable in Sierra Leone's context of weak transportation infrastructure and state capacity.

 |Policy Partner: UNICEF, Sierra Leone Ministry of Social Welfare, Gender and Children's Affairs, and Child Fund Sierra Leone